plone/plone.restapi-angular/docs/reference/services.rst

 This service allows to call HTTP verbs (for instance to call non-standard endpoints implemented on our backend).

-It also exposes a `loading` observable which allows to know when an API call is pending (useful to display a load spinner for instance).
+It also exposes a `status` observable which returns an object containing:

+- `loading`, boolean, true if call is pending, false if finished
+- `error`, the HTTP error if any.